yegor256/blog/_posts/2014/apr/2014-04-26-incremental-requirements-with-requs.md

 Finally, my pull request is merged and I get back to the task owner.
 I tell him that the SRS was fixed and request that he review it.
-His original problem should be fixed by now &mdash; the SRS should provide the information required.
+His original problem should be fixed by now&mdash;the SRS should provide the information required.

 He then closes the task and the project manager pays me within a few hours.